-Website: http://www.simmons.edu/ communityservice
+Website: www.simmons.edu/communityservice

-The mission of the Scott/Ross Center for Community Service is to support and encourage community service and service learning among all members of the Simmons community.
-Community service at Simmons offers opportunities for academic and personal growth through classroom experience, Simmons Community Outreach (a student-run community service organization), alternative spring break, and resources for a wide range of community involvement.
-Service learning is a teaching method that involves students in organized community service that addresses local needs while developing their academic skills, sense of civic responsibility, and commitment to the community.
-For more information visit the website (see page 17).
+The Scott/Ross Center for Community Service facilitates and promotes community service and service learning for Simmons College students, faculty, and staff.
+The Center provides a wide range of opportunities to serve the larger community through volunteer, federal work study, and service learning positions.
+More than 30 undergraduate and graduate courses incorporate service learning, which is a teaching method that engages students in organized community service while developing their academic skills, sense of civic responsibility, and commitment to the community.
+For more information visit the website (see above).